 During rapid change, employees need to feel safe.
 Leaders who demonstrate that they care, are willing to listen and committed to providing support, lay a foundation of trust.

-It can start with asking team members how they are feeling; inquiring (appropriately) about their family depending upon the relationship.
+It can start with asking team members how they are feeling; inquiring (appropriately) about their family depends on the relationship.
 Being transparent, balancing confidence with vulnerability then creates a culture of trust and a safe haven for employees.

 Diversity: